How to make elderflower cordial and the best recipes to use it in

 - Decant into sterilised glass bottles (see tips) and keep in a cool dark place for up to two months.

-Get our full elderflower cordial recipe
+Get the full elderflower cordial recipe

 Tips for making elderflower cordial